All Blog Posts

 Are third-party cookies in Google Chrome going away?

 Yes, third-party cookies are on their way out.
 Multiple browsers have been blocking them for years, and in January 2024, Google Chrome restricted third-party cookies for 1% of its users.
-The browser’s support of third-party cookies will stop by the end of 2024 for all users as part of their larger Privacy Sandbox strategy.
+The browser’s support of third-party cookies in Chrome will end for all users as part of their larger Privacy Sandbox strategy, however, the final deadline is unknown as the date has been pushed back several times.
 Google Consent Mode was launched in September 2020 and enables your website to run all Google-services based on end-user consent.

 Does my website use third-party cookies?